Statement following Randy's Stay of Execution on 4th October

 Various affidavits and sworn statements from Randy's surviving (and now deceased) co-defendants, were also kept from the jury.
 These documents re-affirm the fact that Randy's gun was NEVER fired, and that Randy was NOT one of the shooters.
 His co-defendants also swore that had they been called to testify in his trial on these issues, they would have done so.

 More recently (May 2019) following a year long investigation conducted by Randy's lawyers, it was discovered that the Judge presiding over Randy's case - Judge Vickers Cunningham - harboured religious bias and racial bigotry, directly referring to Randy as "the f****n' Jew" and a "goddamned kike."
-More details of this revelation can be found here:
+You can find more details on this aspect of Randy's case in our 'Campaign' section.

 We thank you sincerely for taking the time to read about Randy's case.